planktin/wagon-generators/README.md

 # Wagon Template Generator for LocomotiveCMS

-This generator is under development, but will soon feature a basic template for [Foundation 5](http://foundation.zurb.com/).
+This generator is under development, but will soon feature a basic template for [Foundation 5](http://foundation.zurb.com/), powered by Libsass and Grunt.

 ## Requirements